Syphilis is a sexually transmitted infection caused by a bacteria.

 The third stage (tertiary syphilis)

-The symptoms of tertiary syphilis can begin years or even decades after initial infection.
-Up to one in three (10-30%) people who are not treated for syphilis develop serious symptoms eventually.
+The symptoms of tertiary syphilis can begin years or even decades after the initial infection.
+Up to 1 in 3 (10 to 30%) people who are not treated for syphilis develop serious symptoms eventually.

 The symptoms of tertiary syphilis will depend on what part of the body the infection spreads to.
 For example, it may affect the brain, nerves, eyes, heart, bones, skin or blood vessels, potentially causing any of the following symptoms: